nextcloud/documentation/admin_manual/installation/php_configuration.rst

 * PHP module gmp (for SFTP storage)
 * PHP module exif (for image rotation in pictures app)

-For enhanced server performance (*optional*) select one of the following
+For enhanced server performance (*optional*) select one or more of the following
-memcaches:
+caches:

 * PHP module apcu (>= 4.0.6)
 * PHP module memcached
 * PHP module redis (>= 2.2.6, required for Transactional File Locking)

-See :doc:`../configuration_server/caching_configuration` to learn how to select and configure a memcache.
+See :doc:`../configuration_server/caching_configuration` to learn how to select and configure a cache.

 For preview generation (*optional*):